Comparisons13 min read

 Try Mailchimp

-Mailchimp is the platform that taught a generation of small business owners what email marketing even was.
-It's accessible, well-designed, and has a free plan that's genuinely usable — not the crippled, bait-and-switch kind that forces you to upgrade after your third campaign.
-After the Intuit acquisition, Mailchimp pushed hard into becoming a broader marketing platform, adding website building, landing pages, social ads, and more.
-Whether that's a smart evolution or a distraction from their core product is, honestly, a debate worth having — my take is that it's diluted the product a bit, but that's a minority opinion.
+Mailchimp basically taught a generation of small business owners what email marketing actually is.
+It's user-friendly, clean, and has a free plan that genuinely works — not some limited version that forces you to pay after three campaigns.
+The Intuit acquisition back in 2021 pushed Mailchimp into broader marketing territory, adding website builders, landing pages, social ads, and more.
+Whether that's smart evolution or spreading yourself too thin is debatable — my take is it's diluted the core product a bit, but lots of people would disagree.

-For ecommerce specifically, Mailchimp has improved its automation game and now offers better native integrations with Shopify and WooCommerce than it did a few years ago.
-But it's still fundamentally a general-purpose email platform that supports ecommerce, not one that was built for it.
-That distinction matters more than it sounds.
+For ecommerce specifically, Mailchimp has made real progress on automations and now offers better native integrations with Shopify and WooCommerce than it did years ago.
+But fundamentally, it's a general-purpose email tool that also supports ecommerce, not one built specifically for it.
+That difference is more important than it sounds.

 Key Features

-• Email Templates: Some of the best drag-and-drop templates in the industry, full stop.
-Beginner-friendly and they actually look good straight out of the box — no designer required.
+• Email Templates: Some of the best drag-and-drop templates around, honestly.
+They're beginner-friendly and actually look professional right out of the box — no design skills needed.

-• Customer Journey Builder: Mailchimp's automation tool.
-More visual than Klaviyo's, but shallower in terms of trigger options and branching logic.
+• Customer Journey Builder: That's Mailchimp's automation tool.
+It's more visual than Klaviyo, but with fewer trigger options and less branching power.

-• Audience Management: Solid segmentation for basic use cases — tags, groups, behavioral conditions.
-Doesn't approach Klaviyo's depth, but it works fine for what most early-stage stores actually need.
+• Audience Management: Solid segmentation for straightforward use cases — tags, groups, behavioral conditions.
+It doesn't touch Klaviyo's depth, but for what most starting-out stores need, it's perfectly fine.

-• Multi-Channel: Email, SMS (via integrations — not native), social ads, landing pages, postcards (yes, physical mail, which is either charmingly retro or completely unnecessary depending on your business).
+• Multi-Channel: Email, SMS (through integrations — not built-in), social ads, landing pages, even postcards (which is either charmingly retro or totally unnecessary depending on your business).
 The breadth is there.

-• Intuit Integration: If you're using QuickBooks, the Intuit ecosystem connection is a real convenience.
-Not relevant to most pure-play ecommerce operators, but worth noting.
+• Intuit Integration: If you're using QuickBooks, the Intuit ecosystem tie-in is genuinely convenient.
+Not really relevant for most pure ecommerce brands, but worth noting.

 Pricing

-Mailchimp restructured its pricing post-acquisition and it's become a bit of a maze:
+Mailchimp restructured its pricing post-acquisition and it's become kind of complicated:

 • Free: Up to 500 contacts, 1,000 sends/month, basic templates